 How many days do people spend in Manchester?

 UK travel statistics show that the average visitor spends 3 to 4 days in Manchester, which may vary depending on your interests.
-For example, if you’re a fan of the arts, you could spend a week visiting all of the city’s museums and galleries.
+For example, if you’re a fan of the arts, you could spend a week visiting the city’s museums and galleries.

 If you’re more interested in nightlife, you could focus on exploring Manchester’s bar and club scene.
 Whichever way you spend your time, there is no shortage of ideas for having a blast in Manchester.